Positive Reinforcement vs Positive Punishment – Which Is Effective?

 2. Writing

-This is a positive punishment method that is utilized in a lot of schools.
-A child can be made to write something over and over, or even write an essay on the unwarranted behavior.
-Children usually realize that it is a waste of their time, which could be spent elsewhere, and it will help to avoid the specific behavior in the future.
+This is a positive punishment method that is utilised in a lot of schools.
+A child can be made to write something over and over, or even write an essay on the unwarranted behaviour.
+Children usually realise that it is a waste of their time, which could be spent elsewhere, and it will help to avoid the specific behaviour in the future.

 3. Grabbing or Hand Slapping